WebOfTrustInfo/rwot7-toronto/draft-documents/peer-to-peer-degrees-of-trust.md

 In this paper, we explore the idea of using a *web of trust* as a tool to add authenticity to decentralized identifiers (DIDs).
-We define a framework for deriving relative *trust degrees* using a *given trust metric* - a "trustworthiness" score for a given identity from the perspective of another identity.
+We define a framework for deriving relative *trust degrees* using a *given trust metric*: a "trustworthiness" score for a given identity from the perspective of another identity.
 It is our intent that this framework may be used as a starting point for an ongoing exploration of graph-based, decentralized trust.
 We believe this approach may